ICC judges order prosecutor to review Gaza flotilla decision

-THE HAGUE, Netherlands (AP) — Appeals judges have ordered the International Criminal Court’s prosecutor to reconsider again her refusal to open a formal investigation into the 2010 storming by Israeli forces of an aid flotilla heading to the Gaza strip.
+THE HAGUE, Netherlands (AP) — Appeals judges on Monday ordered the International Criminal Court’s prosecutor to reconsider again her refusal to open a formal investigation into the 2010 storming by Israeli forces of an aid flotilla heading to the Gaza strip.

-Presiding Judge Solomy Bossa on Monday ordered Prosecutor Fatou Bensouda to decide whether or not to open a formal probe by Dec.
-2. The ruling is the latest step in a long legal battle to bring the case before the court.
+Presiding Judge Solomy Bossa ordered Prosecutor Fatou Bensouda to decide by Dec.
+2 whether or not to open a formal probe.
+The 3-2 majority ruling by the court’s appeals chamber is the latest step in a long legal battle to bring the case before the court.

 Bensouda earlier declined a request by the Indian Ocean island nation of Comoros to investigate the May 31, 2010, storming of a vessel in the flotilla, which was sailing under a Comoros flag.